-IIA Objectives - Preferred Proposed Submission Option 2 - Option 3 - oolicy promoting high quality e tourism, culture and leisure cultural and omoting new tourist, I leisure facilities and with a focus on Lincoln.
-No policy, rely on other Local Plan policies and national policy.
-Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation the protection and enhancement of biodiversity and green infrastructure.
+Lo cal Plan Policy: L P7 A Sustai inable Visitor Economy Objectives Option 1 - Preferred Policy Local Plan for Adoption A policy promoting high quality sustainable tourism, culture and leisure facilities. cultural and omoting new tourist, I leisure facilities and with a focus on Lincoln.
+Option 3 - No policy, rely on other Local Plan policies and national policy.
+Residual Effects Score ects Commentary and Mitigation Residual Effects Score Commentary and Mitigation enhancement of biodiversity and green infrastructure.
 5. Landscape and Townscape Criteria 'c' and 'd' and the requirement for development to be located within existing settlements will deliver development that respects the qualities of the built and natural environment.
-In combination with policies LP17 Landscape, Townscape and Views, LP25 The Historic Environment, and LP26 Design and Amenity, the policy will conserve and enhance local character, and protect local distinctiveness. ✓ This policy approach would ensure that any development is designed to respect the built and natural environment qualities of Lincoln.
+In combination with policies LP17 Landscape, Townscape and Views, LP25 The Historic Environment, and LP26 Design and Amenity, the policy will conserve and enhance local character, and protect local distinctiveness.
+This policy approach would ensure that any development is designed to respect the built and natural environment qualities of Lincoln.
 The effects will not be as significant as the preferred policy option because of the narrow focus of the policy: the approach would fail to harness opportunities to control the impact of visitor related development outside of Lincoln.
 0 This policy approach will not have an impact upon the sustainability objective being appraised.
-6. Built and Historic Environment Criteria 'c' and 'd' and the requirement for development to be located within existing settlements will, in combination with policy LP25 The Historic Environment, deliver development √ This policy approach would ensure that any development protects and enhances the qualities of the built and historic environment in Lincoln.
+6. Built and Historic Environment ~ Criteria 'c' and 'd' and the requirement for development to be located within existing settlements will, in combination with policy LP25 The Historic Environment, deliver development that protects and enhances the built and historic environment. ✓ This policy approach would ensure that any development protects and enhances the qualities of the built and historic environment in Lincoln.
 0 Policy LP25 The Historic Environment would ensure positive effects in relation to this objective.